Tuesday July 26th, 2022, 0620-1200

 As imagined, everything was soaking wet in the morning.
 My hiking clothes were all still very damp from my swim, so I left camp wearing some of my dry camp clothes.
 This was a mistake because shortly the route left the road for a single track trail that was very overgrown, to say the least.
 It’s a phenomenon that I’ve recognized before: every piece of vegetation sticking out into the trail is much more noticeable when it’s wet.
 The weight of the water also bends the vegetation down even more.
 But this trail was just absolutely saturated with green stuff.
 At first it was knee level, soaking my tights and shoes.
 Then it kept moving up.
 I stopped to remove my rain jacket and long sleeve, replacing these with my wet hiking clothes, so that was a good call at least.
 While I was stripped half naked, the German couple caught up.
 Luckily I had just finished changing.

 I reached a saddle where an old road bed started.
 I thought this might be where the trail opened a little but I was dead wrong.
 This was where the PNT carwash (hiker wash) got into full swing.
 The alders closed in and for several miles it was merely a 4 foot tunnel…great for bears but not a human.
 I was shadow boxing alders and getting whipped in the face all while water poured from my head down.
 I don’t even get that wet when it rains because of my umbrella.
 I likened it to scuba diving in a sea of green.
 And I did not enjoy it.
 I didn’t bother to keep my emotions in check either, yelling obscenities left and right.
-I figured this was good for warning the bears and man did I see a lot of bear poop in the vicinity!
+I figured this was good for warning the bears and man did I see a lot of huge piles of bear poop in the vicinity!
+This was the most sign of grizzlies yet.
 Yikes!

 Though it was later in the day, we decided to try to take care of our GNP permits.
 I’d been dreading this part of the hike.
 GNP limited walk-in permits even more so this year, so I feared me might be severely restricted in where we could camp and which routes we might take.
 But first we had to go over a mile to get to the ranger station.
 Reluctant to walk, we stuck out our thumbs and got a ride right off the bat…from an off duty ranger in a jeep, no less.
 Her and her partner were heading to Kintla lake for an overnight.
 She gave us the low down on routes, helping us make some early decisions.
 Then at the station, we were able to get every campsite we wanted.
 The whole process took less than 30 minutes.
 I couldn’t believe it!
 What a relief it was to get this done, as we’d expected to have to come back the next day.

 We wrapped up this long but productive day with dinner from a food truck.
 We both had the green curry with fried rice, egg and veggies.
 It was so good and filling.
 We also split a bottle of pino grigio.
 Wolverine gave me the idea of packing out a small box of wine to celebrate our half-finish in Glacier.
-Because of our flip-flop, this hike feels like it’s nearly at its conclusion and yet we still have over halfway to go.
+Because of our flip-flop, it felt like we were nearly at the end and yet, we still had over halfway to go.
 This is how the flip-floppers hiking up Katahdin must feel.